nyarly/blog/_drafts/the-facility-threshold.md

 complexity includes gotchas and nuance system churn

+Different than not needing to read the manual.

 If you're not going to acheive the theshold, better not to do it yourself

+Getting someone else to do it
+is a skill, or a system
+with its own facility threshold.

 If it's not worth acheiving the threshold, don't bother.

+There is value in developing facility with things, though.
+{what value?}

+What value?
+Consider how ORMs or web frameworks conceal the complexities of other systems. i.e. use ActiveRecord, not SQL.
+SQL is arguably more powerful, but parsing results into objects is tedious.
+Fixing problems that will be exhibited at the underlying level
+(i.e. DB issues an index-violation error) are harder if you understand only the higher level framework.

+This is a special case
+of not having the facility with the system.
+Conversely, if you do grok the system fixing problems is much easier.
+It's also easier to envision what's possible.
+{expand}

+regex
+Unix
+Programming languages
+databases/SQL - the cost of not learning/using frameworks

 XML - takes a little bit,
 but you can get down most of it and not worry